OctopusDeploy/blog/blog/2022-02/introducing-buildkite-integrations/index.md

 Builds are conducted through agents.
 These are small, reliable, and cross-platform build runners controlled through workflows defined in YAML.

 Agents are also extensible through plugins.
 These provide additional functionality to the workflows.
-They do things like execute steps in Docker containers, read values from a credential store, or add test summary annotations to builds.
+They do things like execute steps in Docker containers, read values from a credential store, and add test summary annotations to builds.

 ## Buildkite integration with Octopus Deploy